Skip to main content

 Why This Matters

 MANNA Church operates a fully built-out, active multi-use facility — sanctuary, classrooms, fellowship and children's ministry — representing significant tenant investment and long-term commitment to the location.
-Tenant has confirmed renewal intent ahead of the 2027 expiry.
+Two 5-year renewal options exist under the lease at 104% of prior-year rent.
+The sponsor is engaging the tenant on renewal ahead of the contractual notice deadline (~March 2027).

 07 · Performance